Acupuncture and the Gut Microbiome

 In clinic, my most common patient group is mental health professionals who have gut issues.
 Across the trials, there were a number of acupuncture points that all 3 trials shared, which suggests that these particular points have efficacy with regards to the microbiome.
 I often use these particular points when treating in clinic, but with some other points alongside so that treatment is tailored to the individual.

-If you would like to read a copy of my thesis, please email me and I will send you a copy.
-An excerpt from the conclusion is below.
+If you would like to read a copy of my thesis, please email me and I will send you a copy or subscribe to the Journal of Chinese Medicine.